ferdiunal/nova-settings/README.md

 # Nova Settings

+**WIP: This project is a Work in Progress.
+Features and documentation might change.**

 Nova Settings is a Laravel Nova package that provides an intuitive interface for managing settings using Spatie's settings package.

 ### Installation